ReactiveMongo/reactivemongo-site/releases/0.11/documentation/tutorial/consume-streams.md

 ### Custom streaming

-ReactiveMongo streaming is based on the function `Cursor.foldWhile[A]`, which also allows to implement your custom streaming.
+ReactiveMongo streaming is based on the function `Cursor.foldWhile[A]`, which also allows you to implement a custom stream processor.

 {% highlight scala %}
 import scala.concurrent.Future